MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-share-app.md

 <properties
-	pageTitle="Share an app that uses an entity | Microsoft Common Data Serviced" description="Share an app that uses an entity." services="powerapps"
+	pageTitle="Share an app that uses an entity | Microsoft PowerApps" description="Share an app that uses an entity." services="powerapps"
 	documentationCenter="na"